Labutin/GMailMessagesSize/README.md

 # GMailMessagesSize
 Collect GMail messages sizes and store its in MongoDB.

-Analise messages and delete its from GMail.
+Analyze messages and delete its from GMail.